standards-hub/test/CONTRIBUTING.md

 ## Contributing to FOCUS_Spec

 We're thrilled you're considering contributing to FOCUS_Spec!
-This document outlines the process for contributing to our repository, helping you develop datasets and technical documents that make this project valuable to everyone.
+This document outlines the process for contributing to our repository, helping you develop technical documents that make this project valuable to everyone.

 ### Code of Conduct